kmad/kmad.github.io/_posts/2025-12-30-AI-Hedonic-Treadmill.md

 The authors tackle this head-on, asserting that "single-turn or short-task benchmarks may be an illusory reference for evaluating benefits for further investment in LLM compute."
 They explain that while single-step benchmarks saturate and lose relevance as indicators of progress—"giving a mirage of slowing progress"—the length of tasks a model can complete, which "*is a better indicator of economic value*," **continues to grow fast**.

-Translation: More money → more compute → longer tasks LLMs can complete → more economic value on autopilot.
+ It's pretty simple: More money → more compute → longer tasks LLMs can complete → more economic value on autopilot.
 This is precisely why Zuck [said he'd rather misspend than lose the AI race](https://youtu.be/23FyskyFoP8?list=PLYBBGzU9Jm9kJX1OKqW3GdXA17KWCaqij&t=4149).

 METR has done stellar work in this space, evaluating the length of tasks LLMs can reliably accomplish.
 The paper's authors draw on similar benchmarks, using a 50% task accuracy threshold to project potential gains.